lhvu2/velox-testing/README.md

 # QUICK START

-Refer `QUICK_START.md` for instructions on a building an image and executing the benchmark
+Refer `QUICK_START.md` for instructions on building a new docker image and executing the benchmark.

 ------------------------------------
 # velox-testing